 The next steps

 To get this project off the ground will require a critical mass of individuals and non-governmental organisations to initiate and develop the basic proposal on behalf of humanity as a whole including future generations.
 The current crisis offers us the opportunity to realise our potential as the Earth’s first conscious/aware species, to ensure that our collective actions match our knowledge and understanding.
 Exceptional times call for exceptional measures.
 CapGlobalCarbon is something we together can make happen.
 But we are under no illusions about the scale of the ambition or the size of the task.
 The proposed Trust needs to be legally constituted.
 It must be required to act for the benefit of the whole of humanity including future generations.
 It must be required to operate on the best available climate science.
 It must be adequately resourced.
-It will then need to gain widespread support.
+For all of this to happen, it will need to gain widespread support.

 CapGlobalCarbon is a proposal by members of the The Foundation for the economics of sustainability (Feasta), an international think-tank based in Ireland.
 We are looking for other individuals and organisations to help implement it.
 Implementation will require a new organisation with large resources and influential champions as well as widespread support.
-Anyone interested in contributing in any way please contact us.
+Anyone interested in contributing in any way please contact us at email@example.com.